|

 sense that it has lost contact with the transmission and

-would set the codes and send 'limp mode' signals to the
+would set the warning codes, turn on a warning light, and send 'limp mode' signals to the

 tranny.
 But because the harness is severed between the computer